 - Income tax charged: 17%

 Thailand has become a popular destination for digital nomads due to its tropical climate, low cost of living, and welcoming visa policies.
+Thailand offers a special visa for remote workers, and digital nomads are taxed on income earned within the country at progressive rates of up to 35%.

 The country offers a high quality of life with its beautiful beaches, rich culture, and delicious cuisine.
-Additionally, Thailand’s healthcare system is good, and medical services are available at a fraction of the cost compared to Western countries.
+Additionally, Thailand’s healthcare system is good, and medical services are available at a fraction of the cost compared to Western countries

 3. Portugal